Blue Dragon Herbal Internships

 Funny Farm (1/4 acre intensive mini-farm)

-The Harmonics Gardens Project celebrates the intersection of agriculture, holistic health, and landscape design.
+This internship celebrates the intersection of agriculture, holistic health, design in apothecary and horticultural work.
 Interns will be involved in the research and implementation of long-term and short-term projects, with opportunities to break out into areas of expertise/work groups.

 Major projects include: